JD-Howard/FailFast/README.md

     - This is the default value if the DEBUG directive is NOT defined.
   - StaticTrue: initializes to True and **cannot** be changed if set.
     - Occasionally using this in a debug build can help you discover what FailFast might be masking.
+- **SetExceptionDbSize(int size)**
+  - Optional method for adjusting the number of exceptions FailFast temporarily stores for recovery.
+This can be called only once, and should be configured during startup because this resize operation will invalidate existing tokens.
+    - Default: 100
+    - Allowed Range: 10-10,000
 - **Delegate** `FFLogBreak(string caller, string routing, object? context)`
   - Optional and used by the `FailFast.Configure.BreakLogHandler` Property.
 This provides logging opportunities for any build configuration type and doesn't really care about `BreakBehavior` state or if a debugger is attached.
 If you don't want to generate logs in a debug build, then use compiler directives to only configure it on non-debug builds.
   - Argument Breakdown: